We turn 200 years old in 2022!

 Music is an important part of the worship experience at the First Baptist Church of Nashua.

-We are fortunate to have this mechanical-action organ that was built in 1902 by the Hutchings-Votey Organ Company of Boston for The Church of Our Savior located in East Boston.
-In 1980 the organ was completely rebuilt by Philip Beaudry of Lowell Massachusetts for placement in our sanctuary.
+We are fortunate to have a mechanical-action organ built in 1902 by the Hutchings-Votey Organ Company of Boston for The Church of Our Savior in East Boston.
+In 1980, the organ was completely rebuilt by Philip Beaudry of Lowell, Massachusetts for placement in our sanctuary.